Metadrop/behat-contexts/README.md

 The context parameters are:

 - **cookie_manager_type**: Types of cookie managers predefined.
-It also allows you to overwrite the parameters if you consider it necessary.
-Cookie managers implemented:
+It also allows you to overwrite the other parameters if you consider it necessary. *Cookie managers implemented*:
     - onetrust
     - eu_cookie_compliance
 - **cookie_agree_selector**: The CSS selector of the button to accept the default cookies.